ialeinbach/tcp2p4u/README.md

 `join` is variadic and instructs the locally hosted Peer to connect to remote Peers at given IPs.

 `start` takes no arguments and creates a locally hosted Peer.

+## Ports

+Port 8888 is used to communicate with your locally hosted Peer.
+Port 40000 is used to communicate with remote Peers.